const-ae/treelabel/README.md

 ```

 The `tl_eval` function evaluates its arguments for `tl_atmost(x)` and
 `tl_atleast(x)`.
-If the results agree, it is returned; if not, `tl_eval`
+If the results agree, that value is returned; if not,
-returns `NA`.
-A word of caution: this function can give surprising
+`tl_eval` returns `NA`.
+A word of caution: this function can give
-results if multiple label references occur in the expression.
+surprising results if multiple label references occur in the expression.

 ``` r
 t1 <- treelabel(list(c("TCell" = 0.8)), tree)